 The North Dakota Peace Officer Standards and Training (P.O.S.T.)
 Board shall determine the North Dakota Correctional Officer Training necessary to achieve North Dakota certification.
 Any person who has completed North Dakota Correctional Officer Training and has not been employed as a North Dakota Correctional Officer for one year or more shall complete North Dakota Correctional Officer Training.
+If a person has not been employed by a correctional facility for less than three years from the date of the person's last North Dakota Correctional Officer Training, then the correctional facility may collaborate with the P.O.S.T.
+Board to identify appropriate refresher training in lieu of the full training.

-Standard 106 | Security Equipment
+Standard 106 Security Equipment

-Correctional facilities shall have a written policy, procedure, and practice covering the use, issuance, storage, training, inventory, and maintenance of security equipment, weapons, and firearms.
+Correctional facilities shall have a written policy, procedure, and practice covering the use, issuance, storage, training, daily inventory, and maintenance of security equipment, weapons, and firearms.
 The policy and procedure may not permit firearms in the secure areas of the correctional facility.